-MTA Bridges and Tunnels General Revenue Bonds - Prior to 2022, MTA Bridges and Tunnels issued thirty-five Series of General Revenue Bonds, secured under its General Resolution Authorizing General Revenue Obligations adopted on March 26, 2002, in the aggregate principal amount of \$14,174.
+MTA Bridges and Tunnels General Revenue Bonds - as secured under TBTA's General Resolution Authorizing General Revenue Obligations adopted on March 26, 2002.
 The General Revenue Bonds are MTA Bridges and Tunnels' general obligations payable generally from the net revenues collected on the bridges and tunnels operated by MTA Bridges and Tunnels.